Want to move into Quantitative Research? Read our Quant’s story.

 Would I like working at G-Research?

 Previously I’ve worked as both an academic and as a front office derivatives quant in an investment bank.
-Quant work is similar to academia, in that we work on interesting research projects with a large amount of freedom as to the direction of the project.
+Quant work is similar to academia, in that we work on interesting research projects with real input into the direction of the project.

 The thing that I miss most about academia is teaching – when I was lucky enough to have a class of bright and motivated undergraduates then I really enjoyed this.
 My work now also differs from academia in that typically I will look at a data set for some amount of time, and make observations on it with certain levels of confidence – Whereas working as a pure mathematician I had either proved a theorem, or I had not.